Turkey launches airstrikes against Kurdish militants in Iraq and Syria after 9 soldiers were killed

-ISTANBUL — (AP) — Turkey carried out airstrikes targeting Kurdish militants in neighboring Iraq and Syria on Saturday, the Turkish Defense Ministry said.
-This comes a day after an attack on a Turkish military base in Iraq killed nine Turkish soldiers.
+ISTANBUL — (AP) — Turkey carried out airstrikes targeting Kurdish militants in neighboring Iraq and Syria on Saturday, the Turkish Defense Ministry said, coming a day after an attack on a Turkish military base in Iraq killed nine Turkish soldiers.

 On Friday night, attackers attempted to infiltrate a military base in northern Iraq’s semi-autonomous Kurdish region, killing five soldiers.
 Four others died later of critical injuries.
-The Turkish Defense Ministry said 15 militants were also killed.
+The Turkish government said that 36 militants were killed in Iraq, and nine others in Syria, in the 24 hours following the attack.

 There was no immediate comment from the PKK, the government in Baghdad or the Kurdish region's administration.